- What's On?

 Certain midwifery services and contraceptives are also free.

 EU nationals exempt from charges

 Austria • Belgium • Denmark • Finland • France • Germany • Greece • Iceland • Ireland • Italy • Liechtenstein • Luxembourg • Netherlands • Norway • Portugal • Spain • Sweden

 Nationals and residents of the following countries are also exempt from charges:

 Anguilla • Australia • Barbados • British Virgin Islands • Bulgaria • Channel Islands • Czech and Slovak Republics • Falklands Islands • former Soviet Union States (except Latvia, Lithuania and Estonia) • Gibraltar • Hong Kong • Hungary • Isle of Man • Malta • New Zealand Islands • Russia • Montserrat • Poland • St Helena • Turks and Caicos

-The UK Council for International Student Affairs, UKCISA, provides advice and a range of free, downloadable advice sheets – click on the link below for their advice sheet on health
+The UK Council for International Student Affairs, UKCISA, provides information on a range of issues on their website: health

 This depends on whether you meet the requirements for any of the schemes that the UK Government operates.